You are here

 What is Economic Rent?

 It is the modern use of the term rent which recognizes the alternative uses of the factors.
-Unlike the classical concept of the land rent, it posits that all the factors of production can earn economic rent.
+Unlike the classical concept of land rent, it posits that all the aspects of production can earn economic rent.
 The economic rent is defined as the surplus or excess of the payment over and above the minimum required amount to keep the factors in its current use.
 In other terms, economic rent is the excess of payment over the transfer earnings of factor or opportunity cost.

 The implicit assumption here is that the factors are always in the best manner.
-Unlike the classical view, this modern view considers the supply of land, for example, from the perspective of use, industry or individual producer i.e. the micro perspective.
-Fixed factor (such as land) from the viewpoint of a society as a whole may be the variable factor for the particular use, industry or individual.
+Unlike the classical view, this modern view considers the supply of land, for example, from the perspective of use, industry, or individual producer, i.e., the micro perspective.
+From society’s viewpoint, fixed factors (such as land) may be the variable factor for a particular use, industry, or individual use.

-When economic rent appears?
+When does economic rent appear?

 Concept of Quasi-Rent